Liam-Weitzel/SIMD-Exploration/README.md

 ### Creating the benchmarks

 To benchmark the execution time of the different programming paradigms, each paradigm will be used to implement an algorithm to solve 4 different vector manipulation problems.
 Each problem has multiple possible solutions.
-The first problem is to add each element from two vectors storing 4 doubles that share the same index.
+The first problem (BMAddVectors) is to add each element from two vectors storing 4 doubles that share the same index.
 Returning a vector storing 4 doubles where each element is the sum of both input vectors at that elements index.
-The second problem is to find the index of the first occurence of a target value in an array.
+The second problem (BMFindInVector & BMFindInVectorFaster) is to find the index of the first occurence of a target value in an array.
 This problem results in two different benchmarks as there are two SIMD algorithms commonly used to solve this problem.
-The third problem is to calculate the total sum of an array storing integers.
-Lastly, the fourth problem is to reverse the order of each element in an array.
+The third problem (BMSumVector) is to calculate the total sum of an array storing integers.
+Lastly, the fourth problem (BMReverseVector) is to reverse the order of each element in an array.

 Accounting for the second problem resulting in two unique benchmarks, a total of 5 benchmarks will be used to compare the execution time of each programming paradigm.